Super Bowl magic: Mahomes, Chiefs beat Eagles 38-35

 Elliott kicked a 35-yard field goal to send the Eagles into halftime leading 24-14.

+Mahomes finished 21 of 27 for 182 yards with three TDs and no turnovers.
+He ran for 44 yards.

-Mahomes connected with Travis Kelce on an 18-yard TD pass in the right corner to tie it at 7-7 in the first quarter.
+Mahomes connected with Kelce on an 18-yard TD pass in the right corner to tie it at 7-7 in the first quarter.
 The Chiefs’ All-Pro tight end and Eagles All-Pro center Jason Kelce became the first set of brothers to play against each other in the Super Bowl.

 Their mom, Donna Kelce, wore a half-red, half-green jersey with No. 87 on the front for Travis and No. 62 on the back for Jason.
 She sat in a suite between NFL Commissioner Roger Goodell and Damar Hamlin.